We may earn a commission when you click on the affiliate links in this post.

 - Italian sausage – about one pound.
 Brown in a medium pan on the stovetop, then drain and add to the soup.

-- 16 ounces cheese tortellini – you can use fresh tortellini or frozen.
+- Cheese Tortellini – you can use fresh tortellini or frozen.
+Switch it up and try spinach or meat-filled tortellini.

-- Fresh spinach – I like to use the baby spinach leaves, about 15 ounces.
+- Fresh spinach – I like to use fresh baby spinach leaves, about 15 ounces.
 The spinach will wilt down as it cooks.

 - Italian style diced tomatoes – Find these canned tomatoes in the canned foods aisle, and make sure to drain the juice before adding to the soup.

-- 4 cups chicken broth – use homemade chicken stock or low sodium broth.
+- Broth – You can use chicken broth, beef broth or even vegetable broth for this recipe.
+You can also use homemade chicken stock or low sodium chicken broth.

 Additional Ingredients or Substitutions